sk8stevieuk/Animated-Lightbulb/README.md

 # Animated-Lightbulb
-SVG Animation of a lightbulb
+SVG Animation of a lightbulb using pure css.